Pest Identification: Ants in Tennessee

 - Your trash—Ants are great climbers and can get into trash cans with ease.
 They are also more than happy to eat food remnants you didn’t want to eat.

 Where to Find Ants Outside

 - By mounds of dirt—Mounds of dirt that ants excavate from their caves are some of the clearest signs ants are nearby.

-- By rotting wood—Some species of ants nest within rotting wood, so keep an eye out for moist or rotting wood for ant colonies.
+- By rotting wood—Some species, nest within rotting wood, so keep an eye out for moist or rotting wood for their colonies.

-- By pavement cracks—Some species of ants like to build their underground nests in between cracks or openings in your pavements.
+- By pavement cracks—They like to build their underground nests in between cracks or openings in your pavements.

 Got Ants Around?
 U.S. Pest Can Arrive Any Time

-At U.S. Pest Protection, we understand that having ants in your Tennessee home or business is not pleasant.
+At U.S. Pest Protection, we understand that having pests in your Tennessee home or business is not pleasant.
 That’s why we offer fast, effective, efficient, and affordable pest control solutions.
-We can help eliminate infestations and address the root cause of your ant problems.
+We can help eliminate infestations and address the root cause of your pest problems.
 Best of all, we guarantee a quick turnaround—we’ll be at your home or business within 24 hours.

-You don’t have to live with ants when there’s an alternative: U.S. Pest Protection.
+You don’t have to live with pests when there’s an alternative: U.S. Pest Protection.
 Schedule your free inspection with our expert pest technicians today.